Joseph Francois (economist): Career

-He worked as economist at the U.S. Bureau of Labor Statistics from 1983-87.
-He then moved to the US International Trade Commission, where from 1987-1993 he started as a research economist and later became Chief of Research (at the age of 28), and then Acting Director of Economics with the USITC.
-While at the USITC he was co-director of the 1992 USITC assessment of the NAFTA, He was a research economist with the GATT/WTO from 1993-1996, where he coordinated the GATT secretariat economic assessment of the Uruguay Round at the end of the Round.
-From 1996-2007 he was full Professor of International Economics at Erasmus University Rotterdam and research fellow of the Tinbergen Institute.
-He moved to Austria in 2007 as Professor of Economics at the Johannes Kepler University Linz from 2007-2013.
+He worked as economist at the U.S. Bureau of Labor Statistics from 1983 to 1987.
+He then moved to the US International Trade Commission, where from 1987 to 1993 he started as a research economist and later became Chief of Research (at the age of 28), and then acting director of Economics with the USITC.
+While at the USITC he was co-director of the 1992 USITC assessment of the NAFTA, He was a research economist with the GATT/WTO from 1993 to 1996, where he coordinated the GATT secretariat economic assessment of the Uruguay Round at the end of the Round.
+From 1996 to 2007 he was full Professor of International Economics at Erasmus University Rotterdam and research fellow of the Tinbergen Institute.
+He moved to Austria in 2007 as Professor of Economics at the Johannes Kepler University Linz from 2007 to 2013.
 He took a chair in international economics at the University of Bern in 2013, and became managing director of the World Trade Institute in 2015.
 He consults for governments and international organisations, and periodically advises on the negotiation and impact of trade and investment agreements.